-By selecting projects near producing gold mines, the Company, if successful in locating new resources, has the potential for strong nearby partners to support additional exploration and development.
-With the ongoing

-Canada / US dollar exchange rate very favorable for domestic gold producers the Company believes that seeking viable precious metals projects in Canada will continue to be its focus.
-The agreement with Eldorado Gold for Bruell in the Val d'Or area of Quebec (nearby Lamaque Mine) and acquisition of the Oakes mining leases near Alamos Golds' Young Davidson Mine near Matachewan Ontario, are examples of this Company strategy.
+By selecting projects near producing mines, the Company, if successful in locating new resources, has the potential for strong nearby partners to support additional exploration and development.
+With the ongoing Canada / US dollar exchange rate very favorable for domestic gold producers the Company believes that seeking viable precious metals projects in Canada will continue to be its focus.
+The agreement with Eldorado Gold for Bruell in the Val d'Or area of Quebec (nearby Lamaque Mine) and acquisition of the Oakes mining leases near Alamos Golds' Young Davidson Mine near Matachewan Ontario, plus the Pense-Montreuil Critical Metals project, are examples of this Company strategy.